 Places to Visit in Bhutan

 While I can say that the whole of Bhutan is fairly undiscovered, it is these three towns that will form the base of your itinerary.
 Thimphu, Paro and Punakha.
-It is from here that you might choose the lesser known towns and valleys, either as a day trip or a few overnights.
-Here is a quick summary of what each of these places offers.
-For now, a few of them have been elaborated in separate posts that you can click through.
-For the rest, there will be posts coming up shortly.
+It is from here that you might choose the lesser-known towns and valleys, either as a day trip or a few overnights.
+Here is a quick summary of the key Bhutan attractions in each of these places.
+A few of these Bhutan tourist places have been elaborated in separate posts that you can click through.

 - Phuentsholing – Crocodile Zoo, ZangtoPelri, Karbandi Monastery